Skip to contentSkip to content

 See today's price for Baseus 65W GaN

-Does a car charger drain my battery when the engine is off?
 Minimal current when idle.
 The risk is leaving a device plugged in and charging overnight — that will drain a battery.
 Modern cars cut 12V power when the engine is off anyway.

-What's the difference between USB-C and USB-C PD?
 USB-C is just the connector shape.
 USB-C PD (Power Delivery) is the fast-charging protocol.
 Always check for PD, not just USB-C, when buying a charger.

-Can I charge a MacBook with a car charger?
 Yes, with a 65W+ USB-C PD charger like the Baseus.
 It won't charge as fast as the Apple adapter, but it charges meaningfully on a long drive.

-Is 40W enough for two phones at once?
 Yes for most phones.
 The Anker splits to 25W + 15W simultaneously — that's fast charging on the primary port and standard charging on the second.

 Latest articles